netpump-data/docs/docs/Netpump-Data_for_Azure_Use_Cases.md

-# Netpump Data: High-Value Use Cases
+# Netpump Data for Azure Use Cases

 ## Accelerated Data Transfer Use Cases (Leveraging ~12×Speed Boost)